SevenShepherd/SevenShepherd.github.io/_posts/2024-06-18-hierarchy-of-authority.markdown

 ### Conclusion

-The article prioritizes direct engagement with Scripture and the guidance of the Holy Spirit Holy Spirit, supported by high-quality scholarly tools, over adherence to rigid theological systems.
+The article prioritizes direct engagement with Scripture and the guidance of the Holy Spirit, supported by high-quality scholarly tools, over adherence to rigid theological systems.
 It warns against the divisiveness of such systems and promotes a more personal, less doctrinally divided approach to faith.
 The hierarchy it presents prioritizes divine guidance, Scripture, scholarship, and pastoral care, cautioning against excessive reliance on systematic theology for Christian unity.

 <!-- The article prioritizes direct engagement with Scripture and the guidance of the Holy Spirit, supported by high-quality scholarly tools and resources, over adherence to rigid theological systems.
 It warns that systematic theology can introduce rigid and potentially divisive interpretations